viboes/std-make/doc/proposal/factories/DXXXX_factories.md

   };
 ```

 The main problem defining function objects is that we cannot have the same class with different template parameters.
 The `maker` class template has a template class parameter.
-We need an additional classes that takes a meta-function class and a type.
+We need an additional class that takes a type conctructor or a type.

 ```c++
   template <template <class> class T>